pivotal/docs-tap/scst-store/create-service-account.hbs.md

 ## <a id='rw-serv-accts'></a> Read-write service account

-When you install Tanzu Application Platform, the included Supply Chain Security Tools (SCST) - Store deployment automatically comes with a read-write service account.
+When you install Tanzu Application Platform, the included SCST - Store deployment automatically includes a read-write service account.
 This service account is already bound to the `metadata-store-read-write` role.

 To create an *additional* read-write service account, run the following command.